Kim Kardashian West Busts A Move, Dances To Her 2011 Song During Dubai Visit, Return To Work

-Kim Kardashian West was robbed in Paris, France months ago, suffered through the trauma and took a hiatus from the public and social media.
-To her fans’ delight, Kim recently returned to the limelight — fashion, curves and all.
+Kim Kardashian West was robbed in Paris, France months ago, suffered through the trauma, and took a hiatus from the public and social media.
+To her fans’ delight, Kim recently returned to the limelight — fashion, curves, and all.
 And to mark her return to work, the Keeping Up with the Kardashians mom of two took to the dance floor, per a celebrity news report from Daily Mail.

 If you thought Kanye West was the only musician in the family, you may not be keeping up with the fashion diva extraordinaire as well as you thought; Kim dropped a single years back — well, sort of.